Acizza/anup/README.md

 # Playing An Anime
 Whenever you want to watch a series through the program for the first time, you will need to specify the path to it with the `-p` flag.
 To avoid having to specify the path to the series every time you want to play it, you can give the series a custom name.
-For example, to watch Toradora and save it as "tora", you can launch the program like so:
+For example, if you wanted to watch Toradora and save it as "tora", you can launch the program like so:
 * Linux: `anup.sh tora -p <path to episodes>`
 * Windows: `anup.exe tora -p <path to episodes>`
 * macOS: `anup tora -p <path to episodes>`